Understanding Speeds and Feed Rates

 - Chip load per tool is the appropriate amount of material removed by all cutting edges on a tool in a single revolution.
 This is measured in Inches Per Revolution (IPR).

 A chip load that is too large can pack up chips in the cutter, causing poor chip evacuation and eventual breakage.
-A chip load that is too small can cause rubbing, chatter, deflection, and a poor overall cutting action.
+A chip load that is too small can cause rubbing, chatter, tool deflection, and a poor overall cutting action.
+Finding the correct balance will not only allow for the most efficient cut possible, but also ensures the most efficiency in regard to tool wear.
+When calculating chip load per tool or IPR, the per tooth chip load is aptly multiplied by the number of flutes on the tool itself.

 Material Removal Rate